Last Updated on by Karl

 - Learning paths help the learner affect a major change in their career.

-Somewhat understandably, LinkedIn Learning doesn’t offer any kind of certification for simply watching a video.
+Somewhat understandably, there aren't any LinkedIn Learning certifications for simply watching a video.
 It’s only when you complete an entire course or learning path that you get any kind of reward.

-The spoils of completing the “Learning Salesforce” course.
+The spoils of completing the “Learning Salesforce” course on LinkedIn Learning.

 Before I started browsing LinkedIn Learning’s enormous library of over 16,000 courses, I had three very specific worries about finding a course that was “right” for me.